thisisjofrank/game-tutorial-stage-4-starter/README.md

 export default router;
 ```

+**Important:** Make sure to export the router as the default export so it can be
+imported correctly in your main.ts file.

 This code provides two new endpoints:

 - GET /api/leaderboard: Fetches the global leaderboard with optional limit